 The Grand Canyon of the Catalinas

 Make a left onto the East Fork trail and head east.
-You will only hike about 1 mile on the East Fork trail, which will initially climb up briefly and the follow the creek bed a couple of hundred feet above it, before dropping back down to it again at the signed junction for the Palisade Trail #99.
+You will only hike about 1 mile on the East Fork trail, which will initially climb up briefly and then follow the creek bed a couple of hundred feet above it before dropping back down to it again at the signed junction for the Palisade Trail #99.

 Make a left onto the Palisade trail and cross back over the creek.
-Prepare yourself for a long, tough and exposed climb back up to the highcountry.
+Prepare yourself for a long, tough, and exposed climb back up to the high country.
 It is about 6.4 miles to the trailhead.
-During the warmer parts of the year the stretch of trail along the lower and middle thirds of the Palisade trail can be brutal so keep this in mind.
-Like Box Camp, this trail is gonna switchback and wind up the ridgeline (separating Palisade Canyon to the west and Pine Canyon to the east), before finally attaining the ridge and following it in a more straightforward fashion.
+During the warmer parts of the year, the stretch of trail along the lower and middle thirds of the Palisade trail can be brutal, so keep this in mind.
+Like Box Camp, this trail is gonna switchback and wind up the ridgeline (separating Palisade Canyon to the west and Pine Canyon to the east) before finally attaining the ridge and following it in a more straightforward fashion.
 Like Box Camp, there are sensational views most of the way as well.
-The route is straightforward and well established, if a little overgrown here and there.
+The route is straightforward and well established if a little overgrown here and there.
 Probably a little more scratchy and pointy stuff along this leg than the way down.
-Once you achieve the ridge, there are a couple of mildly tricky sections along brief periods of flat rock, but this are always cairned and overall route finding along the part is not too bad.
-Ultimately the trail brings you into the upper reaches of Pine Canyon which you cross over a few times.
+Once you achieve the ridge, there are a couple of mildly tricky sections along brief periods of flat rock, but these are always cairned and overall route finding along the part is not too bad.
+Ultimately the trail brings you into the upper reaches of Pine Canyon, which you cross over a few times.
 About 3.7 miles from the beginning of the Palisade trail will bring you by Mud Spring, an old and overgrown cement spring filled with soggy green algae both times I've been through.
-The trail can be just a touch difficult to follow through here as it crosses over some nameless tiny drainages but due diligence will keep you on track.
+The trail can be just a touch difficult to follow through here as it crosses over some nameless tiny drainages, but due diligence will keep you on track.
 You have also re-entered the burn zone, with ample torched pines all over.
-As the trail wanders back west away from the canyon and back into the forest, the burned area to your left opens up views out over Palisade Canyon and into the highcountry.
-It's interesting up here, there is a section along the upper ridge where everything is torched to the left and pristine forest to the right.
-Finally, you are back in the forest proper and last bit is through pristine forest untouched by any flames.
+As the trail wanders back west away from the canyon and back into the forest, the burned area to your left opens up views out over Palisade Canyon and into the high country.
+It's interesting up here.
+There is a section along the upper ridge where everything is torched to the left and pristine forest to the right.
+Finally, you are back in the forest proper, and the last bit is through pristine forest untouched by any flames.
 This pine forest is a lovely mix of Ponderosa and Douglas Fir, with some scattered Southwestern Whites for good measure.
 You will come by a white sign saying no public access (to some Boy Scout Campgrounds).
 There is a sign for the Palisade trail here.
 Beware, there is a maverick trail leading down to the creek right at the same spot that is very easy to get on.
-It takes you immediately down to the creek then goes no where.
-Try to avoid this spur or you are gonna have to come back.
-All too soon the signed trailhead comes to view and your jaunt through the magnificent forest is over.
+It takes you immediately down to the creek then goes nowhere.
+Try to avoid this spur, or you are gonna have to come back.
+All too soon, the signed trailhead comes into view, and your jaunt through the magnificent forest is over.
 This is roughly 6.4 miles from the East Fork Trail.

-From the trailhead, if you did not set up a shuttle, you will now have to hike the forest road back to the Catalina Highway at the Palisade Visitor Center.
-This is an easy 0.6 mile walk along a dirt FSR in excellent shape.
-Once at the Catalina Highway you will have to take a left and walk the road about 1.9 west to your car to complete this 15.6 mile loop.
+If you did not set up a shuttle from the trailhead, you will now have to hike the forest road back to the Catalina Highway at the Palisade Visitor Center.
+This is an easy 0.6-mile walk along a dirt FSR in excellent shape.
+Once at the Catalina Highway, you will have to take a left and walk the road about 1.9 west to your car to complete this 15.6-mile loop.